dpressel/nbsvm-xl/README.md

 A whole host of other parameters are available. -- see the usage for an exhaustive list -- everything is tunable.
 Adagrad is currently optional for optimization using --method adagrad

-This code depends on my sgdtk Java library for its SVM/LR SGD implementations (https://github.com/dpressel/sgdtk), which also use overlapped File IO and feature hashing.
+This code depends on my sgdtk Java library for its SVM/LR SGD implementations (https://github.com/dpressel/sgdtk).
 A key feature is speed of training, even with large amounts of training data.
 The ring buffer size options control how much processing may be done in-core.

 To build nbsvm-xl, first pull https://github.com/dpressel/sgdtk and do a maven install.
 Then run the maven build for this project, which will then find it in your local cache.

 Training and test data are essentially TSVs with the first column containing -1 (negative) or 1 (positive) label and space delimited tokens in the second column.
 On linux its fairly easy to get data that was downloaded using the _oh_my_gosh.sh_ script from https://github.com/mesnilgr